 History in the Community

 The Edmonton and District Historical Society has access to professional historians who can offer free presentations on several topics through our History in the Community program.
-These presentations are aimed at adults and high school students, and are made possible through the generous funding provided by the Phyllis Arnold Learning Fund.
+These presentations are aimed at adults and high school students.

 Edmonton’s second Historian Laureate.
 Shirley has produced three special Power Point presentations for the EDHS History in the Community program.